jllamas/StarCitizenActionMaps/README.md

 ```
 pp_rebindkeys custom_joystick_rot3
 ```
-Will apply new action maps by filename
+Will apply new action maps by file name

-Once you load into your ship and after every respawn you need to enable HOMAS Mode (__Right Shift__).
+Once you load into your ship and after every re-spawn you need to enable HOMAS Mode (__Right Shift__).
 This will enable free mouse look so you can aim your turrets and gimbaled weapons without moving the ship.
 Sometimes it is advantageous to enable Gimbal Lock (__Left Alt__) to bare all your weapons on a target.

 ### Logitech Extreme 3D Pro Buttons

-#### Mavrick custom_joystick_rot3.xml
+#### Maverick custom_joystick_rot3.xml
 <dl>
   <dt>Button 1/Trigger</dt>
   <dd>After Burner</dd>